allegro/turnilo/README.md

 Here are the steps to clone Pivot and run it as a developer.

-Firstly make sure you have gulp installed globally:
+Firstly make sure you have the latest node (>= 5.5.x) and gulp installed:

 ```
 npm i -g gulp